2016 Honda Pilot long-term road test: wrap up

 When it comes to winter weather the Pilots all-wheel-drive system does an impressive job, as long as you put it into the snow mode.
 Skip that step, and the story changes entirely, and not for the better.

 While the 2017 Pilot has Apple CarPlay, our 2016 didn't.
 Notably, you can't upgrade the 2016 to CarPlay because the system itself doesn't have the correct microphone.
 That's a mildly disappointing omission, but we're glad it has been corrected.
-Also, the lack of a real volume knob might possibly be our largest gripe—but Honda is adding
+Also, the lack of a real volume knob might possibly be our largest gripe—but Honda is righting its wrong and adding back the volume knob in some new models.

 Final thoughts